beppvis/Flow_ers/README.md

 ## Problem Statement

-Logistics coordinators and procurement teams spend 1+ hours daily manually re-typing quotes from freight forwarders and suppliers into Excel spreadsheets or ERP systems.
+Logistics coordinators and procurement teams spend 40% of their time daily manually re-typing quotes from freight forwarders and suppliers into Excel spreadsheets or ERP systems.
 Quotes arrive in various formats:
 - Scanned PDF documents
 - Images (JPG, PNG) from mobile cameras
 - Excel files with inconsistent formatting
 - Word documents
-- Text files or WhatsApp messages
+- Text files

 This manual process is:
 - **Time-consuming:** Over 40% of the day is consumed with doing repetitive tasks